dougbutner/web-4/README.md

  3. **Pseudonymity and Information Entropy** Information degradation over time, pseudo accounts in sensitive systems
  4. **Harmonic GeoSocial Systems**
-	 Fair, transparent collaboration through accounting opin Reflecting lessons in nature into our systems to evolve socioeconomics towards collaboration
+	 Fair, transparent collaboration through accounting the opinions and desires of participants

-Each idea can be used separately or in tandem.
+Each module can be used separately or in tandem.
 This paper invites you to involve any of these ideas into your current and future projects.

-In the following sections, we will discuss solutions to these concepts one at a time, then look at possible applications of these web 4 concepts, and a **roadmap to reality**.
+We will discuss solutions to these concepts one at a time.

 # Why we can't have Provable democracy with web 3